 What is Community events funding?

-Community Events Funding is available to fully constituted community groups as development funding to help community based not-for-profit celebrations and events grow and move towards becoming self sustaining.
+Community Events Funding is available to registered community groups as development funding to help community based not-for-profit celebrations and events grow and move towards becoming self sustaining.

-Funding for smaller events and less experienced event organisers may be available via the Neighbourhood Investment fund.
+Funding for smaller events with a more localised/neighbourhood focus may be available through the Neighbourhood Investment fund.

 As a general guide funding is available for up to 20% of the total event cost.
 The maximum grant available is £20,000 per annum.

 Funding is available for activity taking place between 1 April 2019 and 31 March 2020.